gitter-badger/hibbitts-design-org/pages/blog/2015-12-07-using-grav-as-a-simple-open-publishing-tool/post.md

 Here is an overview of the flow of someone making a change to your site content via GitHub:

 1. Viewing the Grav site, a viewer can click the provided "Edit this Page" link to propose changes to the page.
-You can view an example site with this ability at [http://www.hibbittsdesign.org/coursecompanionstarterkit/](http://www.hibbittsdesign.org/coursecompanionstarterkit/)
+You can view a live example of this technique at my [Course Companion Starter Kit](http://www.hibbittsdesign.org/coursecompanionstarterkit/) prototype site.

   ![Example site page - Overview](Overview.png)
   _Figure 4.
 Example site page - Overview, using a modified version of the Learn2 theme with a link to edit the page on GitHub._